danjquinn42/Ratter/ratter.md

 In addition to the webpack entry file, the following scripts will be involved in the project:

+`sprites.png`: the sprite file will include pixle art of the street, the sidewalk, dumpsters, the rat facing four directions, angry New Yorkers with multiple frames for walking, busses, and cars.

 `street.js`: this script will handle the logic for creating and updating the necessary `Easel.js` elements and rendering them to the DOM.

 `obstical.js`: obstacle objects will include both pedestrians and vehicles.

+`reward.js`: the rewards class will include all items which result in bonus points for the rat.

+`rat.js` : the rat object will listen for key events and control the players avatar on screen.

 `ratter.js`: this script will handle the logic behind the scenes.
 A ratter object will hold a street, a rat, and many vehicle and pedestrian objects.